ahmaazouzi/js_good_parts/README.md

 - Javascript has function scope, but no block scope.
 Don't declare variables before use.
 ALWAYS define them at the top of the function.

 ### Closure:
+- Closures in the context of js are confusing.
+I hope readig this section will clear things up for me.
 - Inner functions enjoy access to out functions variables.
 They also have a longer lifespan.

 ## Chapter 5: Inheritance